-As of June 30, 2015, we were in compliance with all covenants in the loan agreement.
+As of September 30, 2015, we were in compliance with all covenants in the term loan and revolving line of credit agreements.

 Uses of Funds

 Our historical uses of cash have primarily consisted of cash used for operating activities, such as expansion of our sales and marketing operations, research and development activities and other working capital needs.